Aishwarya Sharma

-Aishwarya Sharma (born 8 December 1992) is an Indian actress and classical dancer known for her work in Hindi television.
+Aishwarya Sharma (born 8 December 1992) is an Indian actress and classical dancer known for her work in Hindi television shows.
 She is best known for her portrayal of Patralekha "Pakhi" Mohitepatil in Star Plus's romantic drama Ghum Hai Kisikey Pyaar Meiin.
-In 2023, she participated in the reality shows Fear Factor: Khatron Ke Khiladi 13 and Bigg Boss 17.
+In 2023, she participated in reality shows Khatron Ke Khiladi 13 and Bigg Boss 17.

 Early life

 Sharma was born on 8 December 1992 in Mahidpur, Ujjain, Madhya Pradesh.
-She completed her engineering in Electronics and Communication from Rajiv Gandhi Technical University, Bhopal and Later pursued her graduation in Kathak Dance from Indira Kala Sangeet Vishwavidyalaya.
+She completed her graduation in Electronics and Communication engineering from Rajiv Gandhi Technical University, Bhopal.
+She then pursued her graduation in Kathak Dance from Indira Kala Sangeet Vishwavidyalaya.

 Career

 Sharma started her acting career in 2014 with an episodic appearance in Colors TV's Code Red.
 The same year, she played the role of Jamvanthi in Sankat Mochan Mahabali Hanumaan.
 She later appeared in various television series, including Suryaputra Karn, Bal Krishna and Janbaaz Sindbad.

 Sharma starred as Patralekha "Pakhi" Mohitepatil in Ghum Hai Kisikey Pyaar Meiin from 2020 to 2023 alongside Ayesha Singh and Neil Bhatt.
 It proved to be her breakthrough role and she and Bhatt got married while doing it.
 In 2023, she quit the series, and participated in Fear Factor: Khatron Ke Khiladi 13 and emerged as the 2nd runner-up.
 Then, she participated with her husband Neil Bhatt in Bigg Boss 17, where she was evicted at the 14th position on Day 70.